Christopher Bailey (fashion designer): Career

 to the role of president while also retaining the title of chief creative officer.
 In July 2017, Gobbetti replaced Bailey as CEO.
 Bailey resigned from the board in March 2018 and departed entirely from Burberry the following December.

 Personal life

 While in Milan, Bailey met and began dating Geert Cloet, brand designer for Miu Miu.
 He split his time between his home in Milan and England.
 When Cloet was diagnosed with brain cancer in 2004, he and Bailey moved to Yorkshire to be near Bailey's family.
 Cloet died the next year.

 Bailey has been in a relationship with British actor Simon Woods since 2009, and they married in 2012.
 They have two daughters, Iris and Nell.

 In May 2014 Bailey became the first openly gay executive among FTSE 100 corporations.

-Bailey is mentoring emerging British creative talent from UK institutions including the Royal College of Art and the University of Huddersfield.